 For example, with a Zap—our word for Zapier's automated workflows—you can instantly see survey and form responses in your inbox.

 Send emails for new Google Forms responses in a spreadsheet

 You can create your own email newsletters for any RSS feed or Twitter account, helping you keep informed without the need to check those websites a million times a day.
 (We're not saying this is the cure for social media addiction, but it might be).

-But Email by Zapier doesn't just send you emails—you can also use it to send information to other apps.
+But our email tool doesn't just send you emails—you can also use it to send information to other apps.
 For example, you can forward emails to a custom Zapier email address to upload attachments to cloud storage services.

 You could also forward emails to a particular address in order to share them with your team on Slack.

 You could even set up email notifications for new jobs here at Zapier, assuming you'd like to work with me (I personally wouldn't like to work with me but whatever makes you happy).

 Get email notifications for new Zapier job openings